 Raimi himself seems not unlike his characterisation of the Green Goblin – a character who is split between two people, one being a lunatic who loves splatter and cartoons and has the greatest of glee contriving slapstick scenes and macabre jokes, and the other who makes films like A Simple Plan and For the Love of the Game, a boy who believes in decent ordinariness and who wants earnestly to be accepted by the respectable establishment.
 Spider-Man‘s failings are that Sam Raimi can never manage to find a ground that allows him to merge the two extremes.
 Or rather, that when they do, they merge on the level of mawkish naivete that a children’s film operates on.
 The trouble with Spider-Man is that it needed Sam Raimi to have employed some of the winsome earnestness and plaintive honesty that he managed to invest A Simple Plan and The Gift with rather than feel the need to write the film down to a simplistic level while indulging the comic-book side of himself.

 In fact, one wishes that Spider-Man had been directed by its scriptwriter David Koepp.
 David Koepp has written a number of commercial films of recent years, including Jurassic Park (1993), Mission: Impossible (1996) and one other quite good superhero film The Shadow (1994).
-However, it is as director with his three excellent films so far, the downfall of civilization drama The Trigger Effect (1996), the ghost story Stir of Echoes (1999) and Secret Window (2004) and to a lesser extent the comedy Ghost Town (2008), the thriller Premium Rush (2012) and the comedy Mortdecai (2015), that Koepp has demonstrated he is a director of considerable finesse.
+However, it is as director with his three excellent films so far, the downfall of civilization drama The Trigger Effect (1996), the ghost story Stir of Echoes (1999) and Secret Window (2004) and to a lesser extent the comedy Ghost Town (2008), the thriller Premium Rush (2012), the comedy Mortdecai (2015) and You Should Have Left (2020), that Koepp has demonstrated he is a director of considerable finesse.
 If only they had employed David Koepp rather than Sam Raimi, Spider-Man might have emerged as a genuine classic.

 Sam Raimi and most of the cast (but not David Koepp) returned with two sequels Spider-Man 2 (2004) and Spider-Man 3 (2007), both of which do things far more successfully than this film.
 Spider-Man 4 was long announced, wavering between whether it would involve return appearances from Sam Raimi and all the principals but became the worthwhile The Amazing Spider-Man (2012), a complete reboot and retelling of the same origin story here with Andrew Garfield inheriting the role of Peter Parker, which was followed by The Amazing Spider-Man 2 (2014).
-We then received yet another reboot of the series that goes back to Peter Parker’s high school years with Spider-Man: Homecoming (2017), featuring Tom Holland, as well as the animated Spider-Man: Into the Spider-Verse (2018).
-Holland’s Spider-Man also merged with the Marvel Cinematic Universe in Captain America: Civil War (2016) and appears in Avengers: Infinity War (2018).
+We then received yet another reboot of the series that goes back to Peter Parker’s high school years with Spider-Man: Homecoming (2017) and Spider-Man: Far from Home (2019), featuring Tom Holland, as well as the animated Spider-Man: Into the Spider-Verse (2018).
+Holland’s Spider-Man also merged with the Marvel Cinematic Universe in Captain America: Civil War (2016) and appears in Avengers: Infinity War (2018) and Avengers: Endgame (2019).
+Venom (2018) was a further spinoff of the Spider-Man universe.